 3. Catch a Show at Peninsula Players Theatre

 Address: 4351 Peninsula Players Road, Fish Creek WI

 In need of a drop of culture?
 The Peninsula Players Theatre is the county’s primary professional theater group and has existed as a seasonal resident theater for more than 80 years.

-Located in a picturesque garden, this theater is like no other I’ve ever visited, with unique open sides, doors, and vents.
+Located in a picturesque garden, this theater has unique open sides, doors, and vents like no other I’ve ever visited.
 The season runs from June to October and features thrillers, comedies, and musicals.
-Arrive early, enjoy a picnic in the gardens, or hike the theatre’s 16 acres of woods!
+Arrive early, picnic in the gardens, or hike the theatre’s 16 acres of woods.

 4. Ride the Ferry to Washington Island

 Feel like a day trip?
 The pristine 35-square-mile Washington Island lies in Lake Michigan, about 30 minutes from Door County on the Washington Island ferry line.
 The town itself is one of the best small towns in Wisconsin.

 The strait between the Door Peninsula and the island is called Death’s Door because of the number of shipwrecks there!
 However, the ferry provides safe passage and lovely views from the top deck…and none have sunk as far as I know…

 The ferry also accommodates cars, which are recommended for seeing the whole island.
 If you fly in, a few rental car agencies are in the area.